2019 Mariners Commercials | The New WARM 106.9

-Mariner fans get a comedic glimpse of a few big hitters (pun intended) in new 2019 season commercials.
-Released weeks before their home opener on March 28, these commercials will get fans excited to see their team back in action.
+Mariners fans get a glimpse of their favorite big hitters in four new 2019 season commercials.
+Released weeks before their home opener on March 28th, these comedy bits will get fans excited to see their team back in action this Spring.

-The 2019 commercials are playful insights into the many possible scenarios fans might experience in the stands and in the locker room.
+The 2019 commercials are a playful look into life on and off the field of some of our most-loved Mariners!
+Read on for glimpse into a few of our favorites this season.

-Dee Gordon, speeding through the bases, stopping at 3rd to take a pit stop.
-A ‘pit’ crew comes out to check his tires and gas tank, cleaning his spikes and servicing him water.
+In one, Dee Gordon speeds around the bases.
+He pauses at 3rd for a pit stop.
+A ‘pit crew’ comes out to check his “tires and gas tank,” cleaning off his spikes and serving him water.

-Locker room talk, Kyle Seager invites Mallex Smith to grab dinner, all of a sudden, Smith is showered and dressed before Seager can can get his cleats off.
+Back in the locker room, Kyle Seager invites Mallex Smith to grab dinner.
+Suddenly, Smith is showered and dressed before Seager can even get his cleats off.

-Another commercial shows right-fielder Mitch Haniger running for a foul ball, trips into the stands, falls, and a excited fan, tries to engage Haniger in conversation.

-“Mitch Haniger!
-Wow!… I’m thinking me, you, maybe grab a bite to eat.
-What do ya say?” the fan says to the outfielder.
-“Wish I could but–“says Haniger.

-And probably the cutest one so far is lefties Marco Gonzalez, Wade LeBlanc and newest Mariners addition, Yusei Kikuchi crocheting, building clay models and a toy-model T-Mobile Park stadium when Felix Hernandez walks up, sees them having their “Crafty Lefties Club”, shakes his head, and walks away.
+The favorite commercial of the bunch goes to the left-handed pitchers.
+Marco Gonzalez, Wade LeBlanc and new addition, Yusei Kikuchi spend some quality time crocheting, crafting, and building a model of T-Mobile Park stadium, while Felix Hernandez feels a little “left” out of their “Crafty Lefties Club.”

+What do YOU think of the new Mariners commercials?
+Let us know!
+Click HERE to watch the commercials and get ready to PLAY BALL

 The Mariners rotation is full of crafty lefties. pic.twitter.com/LJzBBzNUYb